2017 Frontstretch Podcast powered by DraftKings - Episode 10: The Merits of Superspeedways

 with Matt Stallknecht, Tom Bowles, and Danny Peters

-In this week’s episode, the gang reflects back on last weekend’s race at Talladega and breaks down how superspeedway racing has had a renaissance in recent years, with Talladega’s success potentially serving as a lesson for NASCAR to follow going forward.
+In this week’s episode, the gang reflects back on last weekend’s race at Talladega and breaks down how superspeedway racing has had a renaissance in recent years.
+Can Talladega’s success serve as a lesson for NASCAR to follow going forward?

 This week’s episode was brought to you by DraftKings, the No. 1 platform for Daily Fantasy Sports.
 You can jump in on all of the daily fantasy NASCAR action at Kansas this weekend by signing up here for a free entry into one of this weekend’s contests.
 All you have to do is make a $5 deposit to get started!